Fender Japan: "Made in Japan" and "Crafted in Japan" labels

 The change in OEM contractor resulted in a change in country-of-origin labels, allowing some indication which factory manufactured a particular guitar.
 A "Made in Japan" (MIJ) label was used for guitars manufactured by FujiGen until 1995.
 A "Crafted in Japan" (CIJ) label started being used in 1995 when Dyna Gakki took over some of the production of parts for Fender Japan.
 It continued to be used after Dyna took over the full Fender Japan manufacturing contract in 1996.
+After 2007, the labeling changed again to "Made in Japan" (MIJ).
+However, both labels were used for several years.

 Timeline

 1982: Fender Japan starts production with FujiGen Gakki having the manufacturing contract.
 The "Made in Japan" (MIJ) logo is used.

 1984: CBS sells Fender to new owners, and while waiting for a new US factory to begin production, Fender Japan models and leftover US stock were the only Fender products available.

 1995: The first "Crafted in Japan" (CIJ) models start appearing due to Dyna Gakki taking over some of the manufacturing while FujiGen Gakki were expanding their operations.

 1996: Dyna Gakki fuly takes over the manufacturing contract from FujiGen Gakki.

 2015: Fender USA, Yamano, and Kanda Shokai end the Fender Japan joint venture on March 31, 2015.
 Fender becomes sole owner of the Japanese business effective April 1, 2015.